NEW BEGINNING FOR EASTER

 At the same time, it is clear:

-To ensure this responsibility can actually be fulfilled, the fresh start must first be built on a stable economic basis.
+To actually fulfill this responsibility, the fresh start must first be built on a financially stable basis.

 My current focus is therefore on setting up the company cleanly and creating a sustainable foundation for the future.